Careers360 Logo

 Which one of the following sets of animals shares a four-chambered heart?

 a.
-Amphibian, Reptiles, Birds
+Amphibians, Reptiles, Birds

 b.
 Crocodiles, Birds, Mammals